Feds bust one of largest cocaine rings in Western Pennsylvania; 39 indicted

 “Although fighting the opioid epidemic remains this office's top priority, this case is clear evidence of a disturbing trend: Cocaine is making a comeback in this region,” Brady said.

 He noted that many drug users are now overdosing on deadly combinations of cocaine and fentanyl.
 Arrests made Wednesday morning netted 37 of the 39 individuals named in the two indictments.
-Todd Moses, of Decatur, Ga., and originally from Donora, remains on the run.
+Todd Moses of Decatur, Ga., and originally from Donora, remains on the run.

 A 13-count indictment, which included charges of drug trafficking, money laundering, firearms violation and other crimes, named the following 28 people: